gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A client node joins an OSCORE group through a resource server acting as Group Manager for that group.
 The join process relies on an Access Token, which is bound to a proof-of-possession key and authorizes the client to access a specific group-membership resource at the Group Manager.

-Messages exchanged among the participants follow the formats defined in {{I-D.ietf-ace-key-groupcomm}} for provisioning and renewing keying material in group communication scenarios.
+Message exchanges among the participants as well as message formats follow what specified in {{I-D.ietf-ace-key-groupcomm}} for provisioning and renewing keying material in group communication scenarios.

 In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific transport profiles of ACE.
 These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.